dotnet/docfx/docs/designs/dependency-repository.md

 > Note: The default value of "inScope" is false

-> Note: If the `inscope` flag of dependency repository is not turned on obviously, all files will not be build/published even the `dependency alias` is used, and also links to files/resources in these dependency repositories will be treated as warnings.
+> Note: If the `inscope` flag of dependency repository is not turned on explicitly, all files will not be build/published even the `dependency alias` is used, and also links to files/resources in these dependency repositories will be treated as warnings.